ErpNetDocs/tech/modules/financials/excise/excise-initial-setup.md

 ## I.           Prerequisites

-1. The measurement units codes should be defined acording the CL1 nomencature
+1. The measurement units codes should be defined acording the CL1 nomenclature

 ![image-20211209134740745](image-20211209134740745-16390593696201.png)